Last Updated on

-Empower Banking is built for a different kind of banking customer.
+Empower is built for a different kind of banking customer.
 These people grew up with technology and trust it; are more apt to use their mobile devices to help get what they want; prefer to use a debit card than a credit card to avoid debt; and like cashback rewards (on debit purchases, no less).
 Sound like anyone you know?

 Empower delivers the power of banking to your mobile device, iOS or Android, smartphone or tablet.
 Empower developed its app to harness the power of artificial intelligence to help people like us be smarter with our money and make better financial decisions.
 Empower will alert you in real-time when there is activity impacting your paycheck, bills or spending so you know exactly where your money is going.
 Check out their budgeting tools, and if having all of your financial data in one place is helpful, link your other accounts to the app.

 With no buildings to maintain, Empower is able to focus its resources on you.
 While the early days of internet banking were limited, advances in technology have tipped the scale in favor of branchless banks in a variety of ways, like no fees.
-Money stays in your account when you aren’t as likely to get charged fees for low balances, direct deposits or for paying with a check or debit card.
+Money stays in your account where you aren’t as likely to get charged fees for low balances, direct deposits or for paying with a check or debit card.